brandur/sorg/content/drafts/postgres-atomicity.md

 published_at: 2017-08-06T17:10:18Z
 location: San Francisco
-hook: A dive into the mechanics that allow Postgres to provide strong atomic guarantees with its transactions despite the chaotic entropy of production.
+hook: A dive into the mechanics that allow Postgres to provide strong atomic guarantees despite the chaotic entropy of production.
 hook_image: true
 ---